chrisgrieser/shimmering-obsidian/docs/Breaking Changes.md

 	- [Other breaking Changes when updating from v.
 1.x to 2.x](#other-breaking-changes-when-updating-from-v-1x-to-2x)

 <!-- /MarkdownTOC -->
+## Version 2.22.5
+- Remove "Quick SVG Data URI Conversion" (nobody except me used it, so removing it makes the docs a bit shorter...)

 ## Version 2.22.4
 - Remove `om` feature, since barely used and since plugins can do this more reliably (e.g. preserving wikilinks.)